Income Tax Considerations by Investment Accounts

 For me, maximizing my TFSA takes priority over my RRSP.
 For some, it’s the opposite.
 I don’t believe there is a clear winner as everyone’s situation differs.
 How you plan on retiring may also have an impact on your decision.

-Since I am predominantly a dividend investor, my focus is on dividend investments and my organization around tax efficiency.
-Aside from the accounts, you also need to understand the tax treatment on foreign investments as they don’t necessarily follow the Canadian rules.
+Since I am predominantly a dividend investor, I focus on dividend investments and my organization around tax efficiency.
+Aside from the accounts, you must also understand the tax treatment on foreign investments, as they don’t necessarily follow the Canadian rules.

 For example, dividend income from a US corporation will withhold taxes on your dividends outside of an RRSP, which lowers the amount you get.
 I have also been setting up investments with Computershare to invest small amounts.